-PISTON PINS.- The hardened piston pins are selected in production to obtain a 0.0003" loose fit in connecting rod pin bushing, and light push fit in piston boss.
+PISTON PINS. - The hardened piston pins are selected in production to obtain a 0.0004" loose fit in connecting rod pin bushing, and light push fit in piston boss.
 By heating the piston in hot water, the piston pin can be pushed in by hand.
 Maintain these clearances if necessary to fit oversize piston pins.
 Pins are available in .003", .005", and .010" oversizes.
 When reinstalling old pistons, be sure that they are installed in their original cylinder, and in the same position relative to the numbered side of the connecting rod.
 When reassembling, make sure that the snap ring at either end of the pin is tightly in place.

-CAMSHAFT.- The camshaft is an alloy steel forging.
+CAMSHAFT. - The camshaft is an alloy steel forging.
 Provided that proper lubrication is supplied, the camshaft and its bearings should never require servicing.
 The cams, if cut by too close adjustment of the tappet clearance, can be reconditioned by careful honing if not too badly damaged.
-The camshaft bearings are bronze bushings which are line reamed after installation in the crankcase, to a clearance of .0015" to .CO2".
+The camshaft bearings are bronze bushings which are line reamed after installation in the crankcase, to a clearance of .002" to .004" for front and rear or .003" to .0045" for center bushings.
 The installation of new camshaft bearings is not practicable without the proper line reaming equipment.

-WATER PUMP.- The water pump on this engine is a centrifugal, ball bearing, self sealing type.
+WATER PUMP. - The water pump on engines PRIOR TO "SPEC J" are a centrifugal, ball bearing, self sealing type.
 To dismantle the pump proceed as follows:

-- 1. Remove the nut and lockwasher from the front of the water pump shaft and, using a suitable puller, pull the pulley off the shaft. - 2.
+- 1. Remove the nut and lockwasher from the front of the water pump shaft end, using a suitable puller, pull the pulley off the shaft. - 2.
 Remove the three nuts mounting the shaft support to the body and remove the support assembly. - 3.
 To remove the impeller, remove the set screw and pull or press the impeller from the shaft.
 Note that if the set screw is loosened only a few turns it will not be free from the hole in the shaft. - 4.
 To remove the shaft and bearings from the support, remove the set screw from the top of the support and press the assembly out through the front. - 5.
 The seal will be found assembled in the impeller hub.
 Care must be taken in removing this assembly, as the carbon seal is fragile and easily broken.
 To reassemble, reverse the procedure used in disassembly.
 When reassembling the pump make sure that the set screw projects far enough to line up the impeller on the shaft.
 Press the impeller on flush with the end of the shaft.
 Pack the space between bearings with a good grade of waterpump grease.